hello-damiro/todo/README.md

 LIVE SITE [HERE](https://hello-damiro.github.io/todo)

 **Day 1:** Took about 3 hrs to complete the UI design of the app.
-Prepared the repo for the project using Webpack boilerplate created the whole day.
+Prepared the repo for the project using Webpack boilerplate created the entire day.
 LOL.

 **Day 2:** Completed UI layout of the project-- took me 10hrs.
-Started figuring out hot to orchestrate classes and functions with JS.
+Started figuring out on how to orchestrate classes and functions with JS.
 Got to dive into activating UI first...
 I guess.

+**Day 3:** Done almost all of of UI functionalities.
+Started tying different modules like the UI, json data and the processes in between.
+Still feels I have an unclean code. :(

 </br>